lucaslolli/woc/README.md

 # 🌍 World of CodeCraft 🎮

-Welcome to *World of CodeCraft*, an immersive text-based adventure currently in development by Caique Fabris and Lou Espiral.
+Welcome to *World of CodeCraft*, an immersive text-based adventure currently in development by Caique Fabris and Lou Espiral (Lucas Lolli Savi).
 This game invites players to embark on a journey through the kingdom of Jupterya, where they will navigate a world rich in lore, challenges, and discoveries.

 ## ⚔️ Game Overview